rivernews/k8s-cluster-head-service/README.md

 1. If this is not the first time you deploy, just skip to the below step of pushing to heroky remote.
 Run `heroku create k8s-cluster-head-service --manifest` ([Heroku doc](https://devcenter.heroku.com/articles/build-docker-images-heroku-yml#creating-your-app-from-setup)), you'll get `https://k8s-cluster-head-service.herokuapp.com/ | https://git.heroku.com/k8s-cluster-head-service.git`
 1. Commit git changes, including `heroku.yml`
 1. Push to heroku remote `git push heroku master`
+  - If you got `fatal: 'heroku' does not appear to be a git repository`, you'll need to [add heroku into git remote](https://stackoverflow.com/a/18406770/9814131) again.
+Run `heroku git:remote -a k8s-cluster-head-service`.
 1. The app can be accessed at `https://k8s-cluster-head-service.herokuapp.com/`

 ## Job queue